 Before I get started, I wanted to make one thing very clear, this is NOT a paid review and I don’t have any relationships with anyone associated or affiliated with Market Motive.
 Ahhh, I’m glad I got that off my chest.
 Quite frankly, I felt like I needed to say that, not because of the dreaded “don’t pay for or publish paid reviews — Google imposed Internet law,” but because this review is overwhelmingly positive.
 As you’ll discover while reading this review, Market Motive is one of the best and most useful Internet marketing resources I’ve ever used.

 What is Market Motive?

 Market Motive was founded by Michael Stebbins, John Marshall and Avinash Kaushik.
 They wanted to provide a new and efficient way to get Internet marketing knowledge from industry leaders to people who practice Internet marketing for a living.
-They accomplished this through providing access to industry experts via a private forum, live (and recorded) conference calls and instructional videos.
+They accomplished this through providing access to industry experts via a private forum, live (and recorded) workshops and instructional video courses.
 Their content covers the following key areas of Internet marketing:

 - Web Analytics

 They’ve built a team of Internet marketing consultants that cover each area:

 - Bryan Eisenberg on Conversion Optimization